Billuc/billuc.github.io/app/src/routes/blog/gleam-rss-reader.md

 the calling div's content.
 Again, I use Lustre to build an element from the parsed data and convert it to and HTML string using `element.to_string`.

 And voilà, we have an HTML page that loads and displays the RSS items from the provided URLs !
-I use it almost daily to get news and articles.
 If you want to see it for yourself, [here](https://sbocjayj46dktf3orwcsw27nxi0ymkxn.lambda-url.eu-north-1.on.aws/) is the link.
 If you want to look at the code (which shouldn't be too hard to understand, send me a message if you struggle), it is [here](https://github.com/Billuc/rss-reader).

 ## Ending notes

+I loved doing this simple project, which has now a big impact since I use it almost daily to get news and articles !
+It was super interesting learning about lexers and parsers and I plan on using nibble for more projects (I have this idea of a toy programming language) !
+As always with Gleam, it was super easy to get things done, the language doesn't get in your way, it is a pleasure to use and there are many great packages :)

+P.S.: I got to read of [this website](https://feedmaker.fly.dev) that allow you to generate RSS feeds from websites thanks to my RSS reader :D I can get news from even more sources !!!